-- Households, including single person households, with at least one disabled person between the ages of 18 61, who are: transitioning out of institutional and other segregated settings; at serious risk of institutionalization; homeless; or at risk of becoming homeless [Mainstream Voucher Qualified households] (105 points) - Resident families that at the time of selection from the waiting list, reside in the City of Berkeley, or include a member who works, or has been hired to work in the jurisdiction.
+■ Households, including single person households, with at least one disabled person between the ages of 18 - 61, who are: transitioning out of institutional and other segregated settings; at serious risk of institutionalization; homeless; or at risk of becoming homeless; previously experienced homelessness, and currently a client in a permanent supportive housing or rapid re-housing project who are referrals from the Coordinated Entry System or disabled advocacy organizations such as Center for Independent Living or East Bay Innovations [Mainstream Voucher Qualified households] (105 points)

+- Resident families that at the time of selection from the waiting list, reside in the City of Berkeley, or include a member who works, or has been hired to work in the jurisdiction.
 Use of this preference will not have the purpose or effect of delaying or otherwise denying admission to the program based on the race, color, ethnic origin, gender, religion, disability, or age of any member of an applicant family.
 (100 points) - Veteran Preference (as required by State law).
-Granted to households with one or more active member(s) of the military, or a veteran discharged or released under conditions other than dishonorable, or a surviving spouse (as defined by the Department of Veteran Affairs) (50 points) - Households with a project "Move-Up" referral (50 points) - Family Unification/Emancipated Youth with a Family Unification Plan from the governing jurisdiction (20 points) - Elderly (62 or older), Disabled or Family (any 2- or more person household), status based on head of household or (10 points) - Date and time of application (tie breaker).
+Granted to households with one or more active member(s) of the military, or a veteran discharged or released under conditions other than dishonorable, or a surviving spouse (as defined by the Department of Veteran Affairs) (50 points) - Households with a Project Move-Up referral (50 points) - Family Unification/Emancipated Youth with a Family Unification Plan from the governing jurisdiction (20 points) - Elderly (62 or older), Disabled or Family (any 2- or more person household), status based on head of household or (10 points) - Date and time of application (tie breaker).